aws-amplify/docs/ios/push-notifications.md

             alert, animated: true, completion:nil)
     }

-    pinpoint!.notificationManager.interceptDidReceiveRemoteNotification(
+    // Pass this remote notification event to pinpoint SDK to keep track of notifications produced by AWS Pinpoint campaigns. pinpoint!.notificationManager.interceptDidReceiveRemoteNotification(
         userInfo, fetchCompletionHandler: completionHandler)
 }
 ```

-3. Build and run the app.
-Allow notifications when prompted, and you should see the device token printed out.

-4. Enable verbose logging for AWSPinpoint SDK, re-run the app, and you should be able to find the `endpointId` that is registered with AWSPinpoint.
+10. (Optional) Enable verbose logging for AWSPinpoint SDK.
+The `endpointId` will be printed out when verbose logging is turned on.
+It will be useful when testing push notification events with AWS Pinpoint campaigns but not required.

+Add this to `application:didFinishLaunchingWithOptions:`
 ```
 AWSDDLog.sharedInstance.logLevel = .verbose
 AWSDDLog.add(AWSDDTTYLogger.sharedInstance)
 ```

-This will be used later when testing a Pinpoint Campaign to send notifications to this endpoint.

 ### Manual Configuration